 The second and third drill holes (SC1902 and SC1902A) were collared west of the Hill 1835 magnetic high anomaly.
-No significant assay values were intersected; however, both holes were abandoned due to ground conditions.
+No significant assay values were intersected; however, both holes were abandoned due to ground conditions at 274 metres and 129 metres depth, respectively.